Lightnet/libretro_hello_world_core/README.md

 ```
 helloworld_core.dll
 ```
-If there no Start Core button once the core is loaded.
+If there should be Start Core button once the core is loaded.

 # Credits: